Xanax Overview

 • Sedative

-• Muscular and skeletal relaxer
+• Muscular and skeletal relaxers

 • Amnestic (It has a negative impact on memory while actively in a user’s system)

 Perhaps not surprisingly, Xanax had a difficult time getting approved, which is why it took over a decade for the drug to be made available.
 While the drug had been partly intended to be an antidepressant, it ended up being approved as an anti-anxiety medication.
-This is largely how Xanax is used today.
+This is primarily how Xanax is used today.

 Understanding the Effects of Xanax Dependence